A week in Malta: The perfect 7-day Malta itinerary

 Getting around Malta

-It’s also possible to travel around Malta by bus but it would take you longer to get from one place to another and it would be difficult to reach some of the more remote spots.
-If youād only like to visit the most popular tourist attractions and bigger cities, and youāre not short on time, then you could definitely consider using the public bus network or this hop-on hop-off bus.
+It’s also possible to travel around Malta by bus, but it would take you longer to get around, and it would be difficult to reach some of the more remote spots.
+If you’d only like to visit the most popular tourist attractions and bigger towns, then you could consider using the public bus network or this hop-on hop-off bus.
+If you prefer to explore Malta with a guide, this full-day tour is a good option as it covers many of the top sights on the island.

-Since this 7-day Malta itinerary includes some relatively remote places (as well as the popular attractions), it is best done as a road trip.
-However, with some adjustments, you can still follow this route even if you donāt plan to rent a car.
+Since this 7-day Malta itinerary includes some pretty remote places in addition to the popular spots, it’s best done as a road trip.
+However, with some adjustments, you can still follow this route even if you don’t plan to rent a car.

 Malta itinerary: How to spend a week in Malta

-Day 1: Valletta and The Three Cities
+Day 1: Valletta and the Three Cities

-On the first day of your Malta trip, I recommend visiting the beautiful capital city Valletta.
-Since Valletta is very small (itās the smallest capital in the EU!), it is best explored on foot.
-Therefore, thereās no need to rent a car for the first day.
+On the first day of your Malta trip, visit the beautiful capital city, Valletta.
+Since Valletta is very small (it’s the smallest capital in the EU!), it is best explored on foot.
+Therefore, there’s no need to rent a car for the first day.

-To visit the Three Cities, you can simply take the ferry that departs across the street from the Barrakka Lift.
-These ferries depart every 30 minutes and the scenic journey takes only 10 minutes.
-I didnāt have time to visit the three cities but Iāve heard that they are lovely little towns with quaint alleyways, spectacular views and an authentic vibe.
+To visit the Three Cities, you can take the ferry that departs across the street from the Barrakka Lift every 30 minutes.
+The scenic journey takes only 15 minutes and costs 3 euros one way.
+I didn’t have time to visit the Three Cities myself, but I’ve heard that they are lovely little towns with quaint alleyways, spectacular views and an authentic vibe.

 Where to stay